Frank A. Stengel

 Non-Resident Fellows

-Frank A. Stengel is a Non-Resident Fellow at the Global Public Policy Institute (GPPi) in Berlin, where he focuses on peace and security and rights and democracy.
-He is also a Senior Lecturer in Sociology at Kiel University.
+Frank A. Stengel is a non-resident fellow at the Global Public Policy Institute (GPPi) in Berlin, where he focuses on peace and security and rights and democracy.
+He is also a Senior Lecturer in sociology at Kiel University.
 His current research examines knowledge production in German peace and security policy, personalistic rule under Trump 2.0 and Trumpism as a social movement.
 His research interests include (international) political sociology, populism, German foreign policy, and IR and sociological theory.

 Previously, Frank was a DAAD Post-Doctoral Fellow at the John Hopkins University School of Advanced International Studies in Washington, DC, and a research officer at the University of Bremen, where he worked on applying for and implementing the university’s institutional strategy within the German Excellence Initiative.”